 The study of the theory of viscosity solutions of the following two forms of Hamilton-Jacobi equations

 and

 has a long history.
-There are many celebrated results on the existence, uniqueness, stability and large time behavior problems for the viscosity solutions of the above first-order nonlinear partial differential equations (see \cite{Intr,CEL,CHL2,Vis} for instance).
+There are many celebrated results on the existence, uniqueness, stability and large time behavior problems for the viscosity solutions (see \cite{Intr,CEL,CHL2,Vis} for instance).

-For the cases with the Hamiltonian independent of the argument $u$, their characteristic equations are classical Hamilton equations.
-For the Hamilton-Jacobi equations depending on $u$, the corresponding characteristic equations are called the contact Hamilton equations.
-In \cite{Wa1}, the authors introduced an implicit variational principle for the contact Hamilton equations.
-Based on that, a representation formula was provided for the unique viscosity solution of the evolutionary equation in \cite{Wa2}.
-The existence of the solutions for the ergodic problem was also proved \cite{Wa2}.
+For the case with the Hamiltonian independent of $u$, its characteristic equation is the Hamilton equation.
+For the case with the Hamiltonian depending on $u$, the characteristic equation is called the contact Hamilton equation.
+In \cite{Wa1}, the authors introduced an implicit variational principle for the contact Hamilton equation.
+Based on that, a representation formula was provided for the viscosity solution of the evolutionary equation, and the existence of the solutions for the ergodic problem was also proved in \cite{Wa2}.
 In \cite{Wa3}, the Aubry-Mather theory was developed for contact Hamiltonian systems with strictly increasing dependence on $u$.
-In \cite{Wa4}, the authors further studied the strictly decreasing case, and discussed large time behavior of the solution of the evolutionary case.
+In \cite{Wa4}, the authors further studied the strictly decreasing case, and discussed large time behavior of the viscosity solution of the evolutionary case.

-In order to get the $C^1$-regularity of the minimizers, it was assumed that $H(x,u,p)$ is $C^3$ in \cite{Wa1}.
-The results in \cite{Wa2,Wa3,Wa4} are based on the implicit variational principle.
-Thus, all of them require the contact Hamiltonian to be $C^3$.
-This paper is devoted to reducing the dynamical assumptions on the Hamiltonian: {\it $C^3$, strictly convex} and {\it superlinear} to the standard PDE assumptions: {\it continuous, convex} and {\it coercive}.
-In this general case, the contact Hamiltonian equations can not be defined.
-Nevertheless, it is still useful to have some observations from the dynamical point of view.
+All of the results in \cite{Wa2,Wa3,Wa4} are based on the implicit variational principle established in \cite{Wa1}.
+In order to get the $C^1$-regularity of the minimizers, it was assumed that the contact Hamiltonian $H$ is {\it of class $C^3$, strictly convex} and {\it superlinear}.
+This paper is devoted to reducing those assumptions to {\it continuous, convex} and {\it coercive}, which are standard from the PDE aspect.
+It is clear that the contact Hamiltonian equation can not be defined under these assumptions.
+Moreover, the compactness estimate of the set of certain minimizers does not hold true.
+That estimate (see \cite[Lemma 2.1]{Wa2}) plays a crucial role in the previous work \cite{Wa2,Wa3,Wa4}.
+For the classical Hamilton-Jacobi (HJ) equation with time-independence, the related problems were considered in \cite{gen,Fa}.
+Different from them, one has to face certain new difficulties due to the appearance of the Lavrentiev phenomenon caused by time-dependence.